shaansubbaiah/Sugar-Useful-Info/work-done.md

 &emsp; &emsp; &emsp;└ Calculate - Typing random text instead of digits/variables throws an error. [#67](https://github.com/sugarlabs/calculate-activity/issues/67)

 &emsp; &emsp; &emsp;└ Browse - Collapsing the Bookmarks bar lags/ causes multiple refreshes.
-Unconfirmed.
+Later found to be due to the VM.

 &emsp; &emsp; &emsp;└ Memorize - Activity saves its state to the Datastore but does not load it properly, a fresh instance is started.
 Therefore, the user is unable to save their progress and continue later; On hovering over ‘grid size’ buttons, a warning is displayed; The activity’s sounds and images (which are optional) depend on art4apps (http://wiki.sugarlabs.org/go/Art4Apps), which is not installed by default.